Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Gravitational deflection of light within a halo

 In writing the first line above, we have used the weak-field approximation for terms involving $C_{1,2}$.
 Hence, we find the leading contribution (ignoring the small corrections in $\alpha,w$ beyond linear order) to the total deflection angle (\ref{delta}) as:

 The first term above is the well-known Einstein bending, whereas the second term reflects the leading correction to it.

 Note that the above analysis applies to both the non-ideal `dust' ($w=0$) and the Einstein cluster ($w=\frac{\alpha}{3}$) solutions.
+The deflection angle for the Einstein cluster differs from the first only in $o(\alpha^2)$ corrections, which are too small though to be practically relevant.

 The leading correction in the first case reproduces the nonbaryonic contribution ($ 2\pi \alpha$) predicted for a singular isothermal halo within the `cold dark matter' model (ideal dust fluid) \cite{blandford}.
 However, the crucial difference between the non-ideal and ideal dust is encoded in the density profiles, as is manifest from the earlier discussion.
-The deflection angle for the Einstein cluster differs from the first only in the higher order corrections, which are too small though to be practically relevant.
+Further, the subleading corrections in (\ref{defl}) depend on $\frac{m_B}{r_0}$.
+This is in contrast with the singular CDM halo, where the subdominant corrections depend only on $\alpha$: $\Delta\delta\approx \frac{11}{2}\pi\alpha^2$.